Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Extremely concise: two sentences plus an example.
-Every sentence is functional, no redundancy.
+The description is concise: two sentences plus an example.
+Front-loaded with action, no redundant text.
+Every sentence adds value.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.